circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Not all command-line programs take credentials in the same way that `docker` does.

-## Adding Global Environment Variables
+## Setting Global Environment Variables

-To add global environment variables that may be shared across projects, use the Settings > Contexts page of the CircleCI application.
+To set global environment variables that may be shared across projects, use the Settings > Contexts page of the CircleCI application.
 See the [Contexts]( {{ site.baseurl }}/2.0/contexts/) documentation for instructions.

 ## Setting Environment Variables in `.circleci/config.yml`